Science

 NASA Captured A Black Hole Destroying Star!

-For the very first time NASA captured a black hole while it was ripping apart a star.
-In 2005, Astronomers saw a energy jet coming from 150 Million light-years away.
-It was moving at one-fourth the speed of light.
 They studied it for more than a decade and concluded that it is coming from a super-massive Black Hole which is 20 million times bigger than our sun.
 As black Hole was eating the star, this energy burst was being erupted.

 2 : 54